You are using an outdated browser. Please upgrade your browser to improve your experience

 In particular, they have asked us what the likelihood is of Russia invading Estonia, Latvia or Lithuania, and to a lesser degree what the likely knock-on effects are on these countries from a prolonged conflict in Ukraine.

-Our top line forecasts for the Baltic states are as follows:
+Our top-line forecasts for the Baltic states are as follows:

 Our interstate conflict risk ratings for the Baltic states are low.
-All three are NATO members, and so the rest of the alliance are bound to them by Article 5 on collective defence.
-Russia has shown little to no aggressive intent or presented any kind of genuine military threat towards the Baltics in recent years, nor since the invasion of Ukraine.
+All three are NATO members, and so the rest of the alliance is bound to them by Article 5 on collective defence.
+Russia has shown little to no aggressive intent or presented any kind of genuine military threat towards the Baltics in recent years nor since the invasion of Ukraine.
 And with a significant proportion of its forces now inside Ukraine (and sustaining major casualties), Russia probably lacks the resources to commit an invasion-scale force to the Baltics, at least any time soon.

 Of these, a Russian aircraft crossing into NATO airspace is the most likely to affect the Baltic states.
 Russian jets often made such incursions prior to the conflict, prompting NATO to start the Baltic Air Policing initiative in 2004.
 We have not seen reports of any incursion there since the invasion.
 But even if such an incident happened, we anticipate that their militaries would refrain from shooting a Russian aircraft down and only scramble their jets to escort it away.
 This is what Hungary did when an unidentified military drone from Ukraine crossed its airspace on 10 March.